-Format is a view alternative where you can decide how the resource should be viewed by combinding Name, Value and Unit.
+Format is a view alternative where you can decide between viewing the value with unit and name or only viewing its value.
 By dragging-anddropping the same resource and changing their view alternatives, you can split the resource to adapt it to the background.
-You can also link a resource with an Symbol.
-Choose which Symbol library the symbol should be downloaded from.
-Some of the images will change their appearance when the value changes (for example when a pump goes from inactive to active).